kailash-manasarovar/statement/docs/timeline/2024/may.md

 - I like Ben.
 - Ben leaves the company soon after Bali, hurriedly, just like a couple of the others do, notably Alicia and the Aussie guy, Jarrod Watts, who Gabriel instructed to make me look incompetent.

-#### Ajay, Alicia, and mushroom-man perform a military coup on my job
+#### Ajay, Alicia, Aman Pandey, and mushroom-man perform a military coup on my job

 - Cross-company marketing teams are instructed to perform a military coup on my role.
 - Hans and Anthony are not included in the intense pressure these teams put me under while they attempt to cause me severe anxiety and demonstrate my incompetence.